atulx1-dev/ICT171-Cloud-Server-Project/README.md

 📖 Step-by-Step Cloud Deployment & Implementation Guide

 This guide is designed to take you from a local application to a fully live, secure cloud-hosted web server on Microsoft Azure.
 Whether you are deploying an API, a portfolio site, or a custom cybersecurity tool like BreachPoint, these foundational steps apply to almost any web technology stack.

 📋 Prerequisites

 Before you begin, ensure you have the following ready:

 A Cloud Account: An active Microsoft Azure account (such as a Free Tier or Student Account).
 Local Terminal: A terminal or command-line interface (Terminal on macOS/Linux, or PowerShell/Git Bash on Windows).
 Application Code: A web application code structure ready in a local folder or pushed to a GitHub repository.
 Basic CLI Comfort: Familiarity with running basic commands (navigating directories, connecting to remote systems).

+Complete Guide: Deploying a Production-Ready WordPress Site on AWS EC2 (Ubuntu 24.04 LTS) 📌 Document Overview

+This guide covers the end-to-end setup of a high-performance, secure WordPress web application hosted on Amazon Web Services (AWS) using an Ubuntu Linux instance, Apache web server, MySQL database, and PHP engine (LAMP stack).
+🛠️ System Architecture & Prerequisites

+Before starting, ensure you have:

+    An active AWS Account.

+    A registered Domain Name (from Namecheap, Cloudflare, GoDaddy, or AWS Route 53).

+    An SSH client (Terminal on Mac/Linux, or PowerShell/PuTTY on Windows).